PopularPays/handbook/Operations Documents/Expense Policy.md

 * Plan ahead to find balance between convenience and cost.
 * We'll need a receipt for each item you'll be expensing.
 Take photos of receipts to attach to your reports in Expensify.
 If you have an email receipt, please take a screenshot of it and attach it to your Expensify report.
 * Clearly mark what the expense is for in Expensify - e.g. client lunch, Lyft to airport.
 Bonus points for writing it on the receipt itself before taking a picutre of it as well.
 This is most important for expenses involving clients or job candidates, which are categorized differently for tax purposes.
+* Submit your expenses within 60 days of being incurred.
+Our Accounting team needs to close the books on months/quarters/years, so getting expenses that are older than 60 days can create a good amount of extra work.

 ## Accommodations and Per Diem Guidance
 Note: